 Abstract

 Excessive deposition of extracellular matrix (ECM) is a common hallmark of fibrotic diseases in various organs [1].
 Chiefly amongst this ECM are collagen types I and III, secreted by local fibroblasts, and other mesenchymal cells recruited for repair purposes.
 In the last two decades, the search for a fibroblast-specific promoter/enhancer had intensified in order to control the regulation of ECM in these cells and limit the scarring of the fibrotic process.

-Key words

-Missing
+In our previous work, we characterized an enhancer region 17kb upstream of the Col1a2 gene transcription start site.
+This enhancer in transgenic mice is expressed mainly in mesenchymal cells during development and in adults upon injury.
+When driving beta-galactosidase or luciferase, this construct acts as an informative reporter of collagen transcription and predictive of collagen type I deposition.
+In this chapter, we provide detailed protocols for identifying similar enhancers, use the sequence to generate a construct for, transfection and generation of transgenic animals.
+We also provided information on the use of luminescence in transgenic mice, tissue processing as well as using cre/lox system to obtain conditional gain and loss of function in mice.Key words

+Collagen type I, mesenchymal cells, transfection, enhancer, transgenic mice, transgene.

 Running head

 The Col1a2 promoter/enhancer